Effects of Air Gap On the Performance of Induction Motor

 Length of Air-Gap

-The length of the air gap affects the following performance parameters of the induction motor.
+The air gap length affects the following performance parameters of the induction motor.

 • Magnetizing current